- Catch CAT

 As part of our dedication to serving the public, CAT purchases environmentally-friendly equipment and adopts initiatives and programs that help us reduce our environmental impact on our city, our region and our planet.
 Below are some recent examples of how CAT is going green.

 Fuel Savings and Decreased Vehicle Emissions

 - Buses that sit idle with their engines running waste fuel and release unnecessary emissions.
 CAT has trained all of our drivers in an idle reduction program and has incorporated this program into all new driver training.
-We estimate that the idle reduction program has led to a 12% decrease in fuel consumed per passenger-mile on standard buses and a 4% decrease in fuel consumed per passenger-mile on paratransit buses.
+We estimate that the idle reduction program has led to a 12 percent decrease in fuel consumed per passenger-mile on standard buses and a 4 percent decrease in fuel consumed per passenger-mile on paratransit buses.

 - All new buses brought into the CAT system use particulate traps, which reduce noxious gases.

 - A number of improved preventative maintenance procedures have reduced fuel consumption of our bus fleet.

 - All buses run on 5 percent biodiesel, a healthier alternative than classic bus fuel.